Since BTS is starting to promoting their songs on American radio, I decided to write this guide for ARMYs who want to request their music in the US.

 Top 40/Contemporary hit radio

-Pop radio is one of the largest formats in radio so ARMYs should still focus on Top 40.
-Airplay from Top 40 stations is used to determine rankings for Billboard’s Pop Songs chart, Dance/Mix Show Airplay (which ranks the most popular EDM songs on dance, pop and rhythmic stations), Radio Songs chart (which tracks airplay from different stations across multiple genres) and of course the Hot 100.
-But keep in mind that songs that do well in different formats usually open the door to crossover and become major pop hits.
+Top 40 is one of the largest formats in radio and attracts a younger audience, namely teenagers.
+Airplay from Top 40 stations is used to determine rankings for Billboard’s Hot 100, Pop Songs chart, Dance/Mix Show Airplay (which ranks the most popular EDM songs on dance, pop and rhythmic stations), and Radio Songs chart (which tracks airplay from different stations across multiple genres).

 Hot Adult contemporary

 Urban contemporary is a radio format that plays hip hop, R&B and rap music.
-Urban radio has steadily grown to be the third most listened to genre in radio, which makes sense considering R&B/hip hop is the most popular genre in America right now.
-I recommend keeping this format in mind, since BTS originally started out as a hip hop group and still releases hip hop/R&B songs from time to time (think Not Today or I Like It pt.1 & pt.2).
+This format was created to appeal to Black Americans, but also attracts white and Latino listeners.
 Airplay from mainstream urban radio is used in Billboard’s Hot 100, Hot R&B/Hip Hop Songs, Hot R&B/Hip Hop Airplay, Mainstream R&B/Hip Hop (this chart only tracks airplay from mainstream urban and urban adult contemporary stations), Rhythmic Top 40 and Radio Songs chart.

-Rhythmic contemporary is another format that people find confusing.
-It’s like a bridge between Top 40 and urban contemporary.
-You’ll hear more hip hop and R&B on a rhythmic station than you would on a Top 40 station and you’ll definitely hear more pop and EDM than you would on urban radio.
-You’ll hear artists like Rihanna, Beyonce, Ed Sheeran and Selena Gomez on rhythmic radio.
+Rhythmic contemporary is like a bridge between Top 40 and urban contemporary.
+You’ll hear more hip hop and R&B on a rhythmic station than you would on a Top 40 station and you’ll definitely hear more pop and EDM than you would on urban radio. .
 Airplay from rhythmic stations is used in Billboard’s Hot 100, Radio Songs, Rhythmic Top 40 and Dance/Mix Show Airplay.

-Yes, you read that right, I’m suggesting we get BTS played on alternative radio.
-You probably think I’m crazy to think such a thing.
-Whenever you think of alternative music, rock bands like Arcade Fire, Coldplay or Imagine Dragons cross your mind.
-But times are changing and as alternative artists lean more towards pop and EDM, alternative radio is taking following suit (The Weeknd and The Chainsmokers have been played on alternative radio).
-Plus, some can argue that K-pop is an alternative to American music so it just makes sense for BTS to get played on this format.
+Yes, alternative radio is often associated with rock music and bands like Arcade Fire, Coldplay or Imagine Dragons cross your mind.
+But times are changing as alternative artists lean more towards pop and EDM, Artists like The Weeknd and The Chainsmokers have managed to cross-over to alternative radio in the past couple of years.
 Airplay from alternative radio influences Billboard’s Hot 100, Radio Songs and Alternative Songs chart.

 So, that’s about it.
-I hope I was able to explain some of the different music radio formats in America and how they can affect the Billboard charts.
-I’m hoping this article can serve as a guide for ARMYs whenever BTS has a comeback or when the members release solo projects.
+Hopefully, this article can serve as a guide for ARMYs whenever BTS has a comeback or when the members release solo projects.

 Don’t forget to follow me on Twitter @LenoraOfficial!